Skip to content ↓

 Intent

-Art and Design is an integral part of the broad and balanced curriculum provided for all pupils at Co-op Academy Medlock.
-We believe that all children should have the opportunity to express themselves and creatively develop their knowledge and understanding of the world around them and their place in it.
+At Co-op Academy Medlock, Art and Design is an integral part of our broad and balanced curriculum.
+We believe that every child should have the opportunity to express themselves creatively and develop a deeper understanding of the world around them.

 Implementation

-Art and design is taught by class teachers, of which the delivery is supported by a specialist art teacher and subject lead.
+Art and Design is taught by class teachers, supported by a specialist art teacher and the subject lead.
+Lessons are structured to ensure high-quality delivery and progression in both knowledge and skill.

 Impact